roycewilliams/iana-whois-conf/README.md

 4. Set baseline files as needed.

 These *scripts* do not presume to know when you want to set your baseline files.
-You can set them in buld with `./set-baselines.sh`.
+You can set them in bulk with `./set-baselines.sh`.

 However, this *repo* also serves as a way for me to publish my own baselines for public reference.
 This should probably be separated out into a `.local` concept.